1974 Notre Dame Fighting Irish football team: Purdue

 Purdue stopped the Notre Dame winning streak at 13 with a 31–20 victory.
 The Fighting Irish self-destructed with early fumbles and interceptions.
 Purdue enjoyed a 21–0 lead after only 11 plays.
 Their scoring came on a one-yard quarterback keeper around end, a 52-yard scoring sprint, and a 21-yard interception return.
 Notre Dame shanked a punt and Purdue nailed a 47-yard field goal.
 Bullock scored early in the second quarter.
 At the half, the score was 24–7, and Notre Dame had 208 yards to Purdue's 168.
 Bullock scored on a short run in the third quarter after a busted play.
 Two scoring opportunities were wasted with loss of possession on downs and an ineligible receiver penalty.
 Purdue intercepted a pass and made a 6-yard follow-up touchdown.
 Clements hit Demmerle late with a touchdown pass, too late to change the outcome.
 The Fighting Irish beat themselves with offensive mistakes, although they outgained Purdue 407 yard to 270.

 Michigan State

 The Fighting Irish came back the next week against Michigan State.
-In the first quarter, Kevin Nosbusch recovered a fumble caused by Mike Stock and Mike Fanning.
+In the first quarter, Kevin Nosbusch recovered a fumble caused by Jim Stock and Mike Fanning.
 Clements almost got a touchdown out of a pass play to Weber; Bullock plowed in for the score.
 The Spartans fumbled at their 10 and Bullock scored on the next play.
 Reeve made a field goal from 38 yards after a bad Spartan punt. he added a 32-yarder in the last period.
 The Spartans drove 99 yards for their first touchdown, scored again, but Randy Payne intercepted a pass to kill their last good chance.
 Bullock ran the ball against MSU 36 times, a new record.